-Considering the rapid rise in consumption trends, OTT network ad revenue exceeded $2.7 billion in 2018 (almost half of what TV captured in 2016).
-Advertisers alone spent an average of $14.2 million on digital video, with over $7 million going towards original video content.
+Considering the rapid rise in consumption trends, OTT network ad revenue exceeded $2.7 billion in 2018 (almost half the amount that TV captured in 2016).
+Advertisers alone spent an average of $14.2 million on digital video, with over $7 million going toward original video content.
 Budgets are expected to increase by more than 25% in the next year, surpassing $18 million, with more than half of the budget allocated for original content.

 Major networks and content providers are joining CTV.

-The shift towards OTT content hasn’t gone unnoticed, Major networks and content providers already have offerings to join connected TV.
-Recent acquisitions include CNN, WB, Fox Sports, CBS, Disney – with more added monthly.
+The shift toward OTT content hasn’t gone unnoticed.
+Major networks and content providers already have offerings to join connected TV.
+Recent acquisitions include CNN, WB, Fox Sports, CBS, and Disney – with more added monthly.

 The bottom line

-Connected TV takes the best from television and online video advertising.
-Although similar to the linear TV experience, there is a higher ability to reach target audiences based on first-party data apps can provide.
+Connected TV uses the best of television and online video advertising.
+Although similar to the linear TV experience, there is a higher ability to reach target audiences because of the first-party data apps can provide.